lonefintech/Physiome-Blackfynn-API/README.md

 Response is a json dictionary with the data for 1 second of the channel (will add more here soon)

+### '/get_channels' (GET)
+Note: must have already used '/get_timeseries_dataset_names' Headers needed:
+  `'Name': name of the dataset`

+Response is a json dictionary of channel names

+### '/get_channel' (GET)
+Note: must have already used '/get_timeseries_dataset_names' Headers needed:

+  `'Name': name of the dataset
+   'Channel': name of channel `

+Response is a json dictionary of channel names

 ## Backend

 ### Prerequisites